 I realized that not every music tagged as relaxing music or music for relaxation sounds and feels the same and is able to provide relaxation to everybody.
-Just like there are different artists with different visions; there are different audiences with different tastes and needs.
+Just like there are different artists with different visions - there are different audiences with different tastes and needs.

-Everybody knows it, but rarely someone responds to it: World speeds up.
-We’re supposed to be more effective in our jobs over and over again, produce more and faster for less money.
-Schedules are becoming denser.
-Some are overwhelmed with more tasks than they actually can accomplish.
-Skills are becoming irrelevant; new skills are expected to be learned in ever shorter time.
+Everybody who has spent a few years on this wonderful planet knows: Our world speeds up.
+We’re supposed to be more effective in our jobs year over year, produce more and faster for less money.
+Schedules are becoming tighter.
+Old skills are becoming irrelevant, new skills are expected to be learned in ever shorter time.
 Products are expected to be updated in ever shorter cycles.
 Everything is expected to be done by yesterday.
 Even children and young folks are expected to perform "better" in many societies today.
 One could sum up: We’re striving for efficiency and diversity.
 Which I believe is almost perfect, because this is how nature in its most natural way works.
 Why almost?
 Because there is more than work and profession in a human's life.

 You already established a great work life balance?
 Great!
 For the rest of us: How can we become less busy and more human again?
 Addressing more time for what really matters in our lives as a consequence.

 The right balance – for a better you